jksho/jobyProject/README.md

 ### Performance Benchmark

-**For the two subnets of 506 IP Addresses, parallel execution using Python Multi Processing and Multireading and sequentially one IP Adress at a time**
+** For the two subnets of 506 IP Addresses, parallel execution using Python Multi Processing and Multireading and sequentially one IP Adress at a time **
+- We exclude 192.168.1.0 and 192.168.2.0, because they the Network IDs
+- We exclude 192.168.1.255 and 192.168.1.255, because they are network broadcasts

 1. Multi-Thread Pool Size = 300, Total Time Taken:  30.680755729999873  seconds
 2. Multi-Process Pool Size = 200, Total Time Taken:   47.99978301899998  seconds